-by T.T.
+Looking back now, I realize how naïve I was. by T.T.
 In a week, we will be marking one year since we said goodbye, and I wanted to reflect upon it all.
 It took nearly nine months for me to even start to come to terms with what happened to our family in the last year, and the decisions we made.
 It led to a new phase of tears, but it felt somewhat different than in the early days.
-For a long time, I struggled to even allow myself to grieve the loss of our sweet baby, Daniel, because of the massive guilt I felt.
-Though raised Catholic, I’m totally liberal in ways that […]
+For a long time, I struggled to even allow myself to grieve the loss of our sweet baby, Daniel, because of the massive guilt I […]

-by S.A.
+My husband bought a beautiful bonsai tree as a memento to remember Malachi by and to keep amongst us as a family.
+I take care of it as I would have taken care of him. by S.A.
 The day you realise your world as you know it has changed forever is a startling one.
 One that hits you like a ton of bricks.
 One when you question how the rest of the world is able to keep moving and functioning, oblivious to your the pain and suffering.
 That fateful day for me was the 10th November 2016.
-I received the news that my expectant child, a precious baby boy, had an open spina bifida and Arnold Chari Malformation Type 2.
-Even as those words roll out my mouth now, I still cannot believe that this was and is my reality, […]
+I received the news that my expectant child, […]

 By Marna Cathleen Today is the second anniversary of Blue’s EDD (expected due date).
 Two years ago today me, her father, family and friends gathered to honor her life.
 This year as I anticipated the day I didn’t know what to expect.
 To my surprise something unexpected and beautiful happened two days before her day that made March 16th a very beautiful day.
 I worked at a homeless clinic as medical social worker for the last year, and left in January for a new job.
 I believe that my experience with Blue and the deep pain of that loss has widened my bandwidth to hold other people’s […]